Multi-Scalar Production At Large Center-Of-Mass Energy: phi4 Theory In Four Spacetime Dimensions

-We are now ready to write down the JGF for the quartic theory.
-In this case we need to take into account that a line splits into at least 3 other lines.
-It reads
+In writing down the equation for the JGF \eqref{eq:jetGFgeneral}, we need to take into account that a line splits into 3 other lines.
+Using the facts presented in the previous section, the equation for the generating function reads:

+Note that in this equation we use $t=p_a^2$, the virtuality \eqref{eq:virtualityphi4}, as the variable.
+As before, the first term on the right hand side takes care of the probability of not splitting from the soft scale $t_0$ to the hard scale $t$, and the second term takes into account when the particle splits at some intermediate scale $t'$.
+Since there is no divergence when only two lines are collinear, we have to add three GF in the second term.
+And, since there is no soft divergence, the integrand is not concentrated around $x,z\approx 0,1$.
+The energy dependences under the integral, in the generating functions and the coupling constant, are all logarithmic and we simplify by ignoring the energy dependence of these functions under the integral.